zjs123/TKGComplt/README.md

 ## Contact

-For any questions or suggestions you can use the issues section or reach us at shengyp2011@gmail.com or zjss12358@gmail.com.
+For any questions or suggestions you can use the issues section or contact us at shengyp2011@gmail.com or zjss12358@gmail.com.